adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 Since we are building serverless application, it is important to choose proper Database.
 We definitely need database, that will scale regarding the traffic, and also we don't want to manage any server.
 DynamoDB fulfills both of thoses requirements, and thus it makes perfect sense to use it.

-Lets look at the definition of DynamoDB table:
+Let's look at the definition of DynamoDB table:

 ```
   UsersDynamoDBTable: